valgaze/df-cheatcodes/docs/aogCheat.md

     "Bonjour!",
   ]);

-  // Pick random from a template (external file, multiple languages, etc)
+  // Templates
+  // Useful for a11y, multiple languages, use external config file
-  // NOTE: $[variable] for anything to be swapped out by template
+  // $[variable] for anything available in template at build time
-  // ${variable} for anything replaced in local scope
-  // $[variable] syntax is most useful for building templates that
-  // exist outside the codebase

-  const elapsedTime = new Date().getTime();
+  // ${variable} for anything only available at runtime const elapsedTime = new Date().getTime();
   const phrases = [
     `Hey $[name]!
 Here's your $[flavor] ice cream`,